 Use VoIP Phones

-Please click on the [Printable Instructions] button below to view the quick start guide to the VoIP phones, including voicemail system access.
+Please click on the [Printable Instructions] button below to view a quick start guide to the VoIP phones, including voicemail system access.

 - When dialing out, you DO have to press 5, then continue dialing the outside number (including 1).
 However you will NOT hear a dial tone after pressing 5.